aappddeevv/scalajs-reaction-app.g8/src/main/g8/README.md

 * `sbt clean/fastOptJS/fullOptJS`: Runs sbt as you normally would.
 * `npm run app`: Performs production webpack bundling.
 * `npm run app:dev`: Performs dev webpack bundling.
-* `npm run app:dev:start`: Stats webpack-dev-server using fast scala.
+* `npm run app:dev:start`: Starts webpack-dev-server using fast scala.
+* `npm run app:dev:watch`: Starts webpack-dev-server and watches for js file changes.

 For development, since sbt watches the js and public assets directory, you can use `sbt ~npmBuildFast` to watch all scala and non-scala assets.
 This runs the scala build then calls webpack to create your output.
+It easier and faster to run sbt as you normally do, for example from within emacs, and have a shell window open running `npm run app:dev:start` which first starts a browser instance or opens a new tab in an existing browser then waits for an updated scalajs output file and re-injects it into the browser automatically.

 The "app" entries in package.json are used by sbt when sbt calls into the javascript world to perform webpack bundling.